nickjfree/venom/README.md

 # Venom

  Venom is an udp based tun implementation.
-Deadlly simple but has incredible powers.
+Deadlly simple but has incredible power.

 ### Server Setup